-- Continued efforts to prepare materials that clearly indicated the focal points, risks, and issues; to systematically bring proposals to the Board; and to level out the number of agenda items and narrow them down to only those that are appropriate have contributed to more active discussions at the Board meetings. - The pre-Board meeting briefings have become an arena for meaningful discussions with the departments executing business and have ensured a more in-depth understanding of business strategies and the background and process behind bringing matters to Board deliberation.
+- Continued efforts to prepare materials that clearly indicated the focal points, risks, and issues; to systematically bring proposals to the Board; and to level out the number of agenda items and narrow them down to only those that are appropriate have contributed to more active discussions at the Board meetings. - The pre-Board meeting briefings have become an arena for meaningful discussions with the departments executing behind bringing matters to Board deliberation.